kyma-project/istio/docs/user/operation-guides/02-10-check-if-sidecar-injection-is-enabled.md

-# Check if you have Istio sidecar proxy injection enabled
+# Check If You Have Istio Sidecar Proxy Injection Enabled

-## Check if sidecar injection is enabled in the Pod's Namespace
+## Check If Sidecar Injection Is Enabled in the Pod's Namespace

 <!-- tabs:start -->